schubergphilis/mercury/README.md

   * TCP Data check (sends and/or expects data)
   * ICMP/UDP/TCP ping checks
   * None (always online)
-* Is a functional DNS host to give GLB based replies with
+* Is a functional DNS server which provides GLB based replies with
   * Topology based loadbalancing, with predefined networks
   * Preference based loadbalancing, for active/passive setup
   * Roundrobin based loadbalancing for the most balanced setup